-The third course covers a topic that everyone in healthcare has experienced: Delivering Bad News.
+The third course covers a topic that everyone in healthcare has experienced: Communicating Bad News.
 Riess stresses that bad news can encompass many diagnoses beyond terminal illnesses.
 A patient may be upset when she learns she has diabetes or that she won’t be able to play a favorite sport again because of an injury.
 Having these conversations is “really about realizing that anything that interferes with a person’s idea of how their future was going to be is bad news and remembering to empathize with that person,” Riess says.

 A malpractice insurance company commissioned Empathetics to write the last course, Informed Consent and the Pre-Operative Conversation, because many malpractice claims come from patients who never had an empathetic conversation with their clinicians about the risks involved with a procedure.
 This course teaches clinicians how to have that conversation by covering the risks, the benefits, and the alternatives to a procedure so they can get their patients to sign a strong informed consent.
 “There’s a real art to managing the anxiety that comes with some of these possible outcomes, but also not denying or hiding things from patients,” Riess says.